NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ## Hookup Callouts

-* The recommended VCC power supply and logic level is 3.3v.
+* The recommended Vcc power supply and logic level is 3.3v.
 * The two issolated power pins on the side of the FLiR v1.4 and v2 breakouts can safely be left disconnected.

-### SPI Data Line
+### SPI Bus

-* Make sure to hookup the module's SPI lines MISO, MOSI, CLK (aka SCK), and CS (aka SS) correctly.
-Teensy 3.X uses pins 12=MISO, 11=MOSI, 13=SCK, and 10=SS, while ESP32[-S] uses pins 19=MISO, 23=MOSI, 16=SCK, and 5=SS.
+SPI devices can be chained together on the same shared bus lines (no flipping of wires), and are typically labeled `MOSI`, `MISO`, and `SCK` (often with an additional `SS`).
+Each SPI device requires its own individual cable-select `CS` wire as only one SPI device may be active at any given time - accomplished by pulling its `CS` line low (aka active-low).
+SPI runs at MHz speeds and is useful for large data block transfers.

+* The `CS` pin may be connected to any digital output pin, but it's common to use `SS` for the first device.
+Additional devices are not restricted to what pin they can or should use.
-* The module's MOSI line is optional and can simply be grounded since the module only uses SPI for slave-out data transfers (slave-in data transfers being ignored).
+* The module's `MOSI` line is optional and can simply be grounded since the module only uses SPI for slave-out data transfers (slave-in data being ignored).
-* The SS pin may be any digital output pin, with usage being active-low.
 * The minimum SPI transfer rate depends on the image resolution used by the camera, with 80x60 displays requiring ~2.2MHz minimum, and 120x60 displays requiring ~8.8MHz minimum, while the maximum SPI transfer rate is 20MHz.
   * The actual SPI transfer rate selected will be the first rate equal to or below 20MHz given the SPI clock divider (i.e. processor speed /2, /4, /8, ..., /128).
   * Anything below 12MHz is considered sub-optimal, and may have difficulty maintaining VoSPI syncronization.

+### I2C Bus

+I2C (aka I²C, IIC, TwoWire, TWI) devices can be chained together on the same shared bus lines (no flipping of wires), and are typically labeled `SCL` and `SDA`.
+Only different kinds of I2C devices can be used on the same bus line together using factory default settings, otherwise manual addressing must be done.
+I2C runs at mid to high KHz speeds and is useful for advanced device control.

+* When more than one I2C device of the same kind is to be used on the same bus line, each device must be set to use a different address.
+This is accomplished via the A0-A2 (sometimes A0-A5) pins/pads on the physical device that must be set either open or closed (typically via a de-solderable resistor, or by shorting a pin/pad).
+Check your specific breakout's datasheet for details.
+* Note that not all the I2C libraries used support multi-addressable I2C devices at this time.
+Currently, this restriction applies to RTC devices (read as: may only use one).

 ## Memory Callouts